 6. Geek out

-- We recommend that your total pack weight shouldn’t weight any more than 20% of your body weight except in certain situations such as when you need to carry large amounts of water.
+Traditionally the maximum pack weight that you were recommended to carry was 25% of your body weight We think that’s still to much recommend that your total pack weight shouldn’t weight any more than 20% of your body weight except in certain situations such as when you need to carry large amounts of water.

 Twin Scales.
 Maybe I should be Santa/ I’m checking each item twice!